OfekEdlsteinGal/python-course-assignments/day03/README.md

 The program will ask:

-* Enter ΔH
+* Enter enthalpy change ΔH (in kJ/mol)
-* Enter T
+* Enter temperature (in Kelvin)
-* Enter ΔS
+* Enter entropy change ΔS (in J/mol·K)

-After entering the values, it will calculate and display ΔG.
+After entering the values, it will calculate and display ΔG and determines whether the reaction is spontaneous or not.

 ---